misudashi/systems/obsidian-notes/The 5 Principles of an Adonis.md

-# Meta-données

-MOC :
-Source(s) : Hamza
-Auteur : Erwan SILLON
-Liens :
-Tags:
-Date : 2022-07-24

-# The 5 Principles of an Adonis
+# The 5 principles of the Superior man

 ### 1. Discipline
 - The most important virtue of all, without this virtue all self improvement is meaningless “Do the hard work especially when you don’t feel like it”